 Green tea for skin?
 Yes!
-Since it’s really easy to become overwhelmed when searching for a new product, Ingredient Spotlight is here to break down the basics.
-Here we’ll teach you how an ingredient works and leave you with product recommendations to help you with your search.
+Since it’s really easy to become overwhelmed when searching for a new product, we’re here to break down the basics.
+Here, we’ll teach you how green tea works and leave you with product recommendations to help you with your search.

-Lately I’ve been trying to replace my crazy latté habit with a healthier caffeine alternative: a morning cup of green tea.
 Green tea has famously been used for centuries to treat everything from belly bloating to headaches.
-Personally, I find sipping a cup in the morning to be incredibly relaxing, but the benefits go beyond its positive effects on my inner health.
-K-beauty brands have picked up on the perks of green tea too and are including it in the ingredient lists of their products thanks to its powerful healing abilities.
-If your curiosity is piqued about this ancient ingredient, read on to learn how it might fit in to your routine.
+K-beauty brands have picked up on the perks of green tea too and they’ve consistently been including it in their ingredient lists of their products, thanks to green tea’s powerful healing abilities.
+If your curiosity is piqued about this ancient ingredient, read on to learn how it might fit into your skin care routine.